 We often do not know the direct consumption of energy, chemicals and water in our supply chain, so the issue of data collection in the supply chain is a major challenge for us.
 We are working on this issue with international standards such as the HIGG Index (FEM Tool), the ZDHC Gateway or bluesign® and can draw conclusions about our supply chain from their databases and derive appropriate measures from them.

 All VAUDE producers are contractually obligated to comply with ecological minimum standards.
 This includes, among other things, the Manufacturing Restricted Substance List - MRSL.

 Using VAUDE's internal Material Policy, we make a pre-selection of materials and technologies and influence the selection of our material suppliers.

-Through the system partnerships of many of our material suppliers with bluesign® system and through the Fair Wear Foundation (FWF) we are very familiar with the situation, the weak points and development opportunities of most of our producers and material suppliers.
+Through the system partnerships of many of our material suppliers with bluesign® system and through the Fair Wear (FW) we are very familiar with the situation, the weak points and development opportunities of most of our producers and material suppliers.

 Selection and evaluation of VAUDE producers subject to a well-thought-out process that follows strict criteria (see also Supply Chain)